taiansu/generator-rf/README.md

 ## Options

-### -d: Dialect
+### --d: Dialect

 By default, RF will generate codes in [CoffeeScript](http://coffeescript.org/).
-If you don't like it, use -d flag to use other dialect.
+If you don't like it, use --d flag to use other dialect.

 * `lsc` for [LiveScript](http://livescript.net) (actually `ls` works, too)
 * or `js` for JavaScript

 Example:

-    yo rf myapp -d=lsc
+    yo rf myapp --d=lsc

-### -s: Stylesheet Syntax
+### --s: Stylesheet Syntax
 RF generate [SASS](http://sass-lang.com/) (indented syntax) by default.
-Use -s flag to change it.
+Use --s flag to change it.

 * `scss` for SCSS (Sassy CSS)
 * `less` for LESS